aFku/DockerSwarm-Django/README.md

   ```
   ### 6. Prepare Django app for containerization:
   Everything what you will see in this paragraph, must be done on Master node.
-  - If your system release doesn`t contain git commands, install they with:
+  - If your system release doesn't contain git commands, install they with:
   ```
   dnf install git -y
   ```